bbc/tams/docs/adr/0022-flow-bit-rate-properties.md

 * Option 1: Leave the definition of bit rates to be provided externally.
 * Option 2: Define essence bit rates.
 * Option 3a: Define segment bit rates.
-* Option 3b: Define segment bit rates with additional properties.
+* Option 3b: Define segment bit rates with target segment duration.
+* Option 3c: Define segment bit rates with segment size.
+* Option 3d: Define segment bit rates with max segment duration.
 * Option 4: Define both essence and segment bit rate properties.

 ## Decision Outcome

-tbd
+Currently favouring "Option 3b", because it allows a receiver to estimate the buffer size using the maximum bit rate and target segment duration.
+Option 3c may be chosen if segment size is a requirement.

 ### Implementation